 USES This herb lowers your blood sugar levels and prevents issues like gestational diabetes.
 The herb, which can also boost your body’s endurance and stamina, is also used to treat high blood pressure, heart disease and cancer.
 In TCM, the herb is said to enhance one’s qi — or “life-force” — to improve their energy and alertness.
 Ginseng can help pregnant women who often feel lethargic and short of breath.

 SAFE?
 Safe ― consume just once or twice a week.

 4. Fu Ling (茯苓)

 SAFE?
 Safe.
-Simply add 10g to 15g of fu ling in soup or porridge and consume once or twice a week, Gee suggests.
+Simply add 10g to 15g of fu ling in soup or porridge and consume once or twice a week.

 5. Xu Duan (续断)

 USES Commonly used to regulate liver and kidney function, it can also help to calm the foetus and it is often used with du zhong (杜仲) for better results.
-Gee adds that it’s especially suitable if you get backaches routinely as well as weakness in your lower limbs.
+It's especially suitable if you get backaches routinely as well as weakness in your lower limbs.

 SAFE?
 Safe when taken as directed by a physician.

 6. Chinese Angelica Root or Dang Gui (当归)

 USES TCM physicians often prescribe it to regulate one’s menstruation as it can nourish the blood (补血) as well as stimulate the flow (活血).